 But remember this is your first draft.
 What me and my friend call the Give No F***s (or GNF) Draft.
 This draft is about getting the words on the paper.
 No overthinkery.
 No censoring.
 Just set a timer for 20 minutes and write.
 Your goal here is to get everything down that you want to get down in this post.
 You can always review it later.

 Another big part of the GNF Draft is the writing app you use.
-For me, I love to use something super simple that's not so distracting to write my posts in.
-Sometimes trying to write in something like Microsoft Word or even in WordPress itself is hard.
-There are so many toolbars and so many formatting options that takes attention away from the writing.
+For me, I love to use something super simple that’s not so distracting to write my posts in.
+Sometimes trying to write posts directly in WordPress can be hard.
+There are so many toolbars and so many formatting options that take attention away from the writing.
 That comes later.
-Find an app that you like (I love and use this one) that's not distracting and get the words down.
+Find an app that you like that’s not distracting to get the words down.

 Then go away, sip some champagne to celebrate and come back to it the next day, format it, edit and get it ready for publishing.